johnfyoung/spotifyexport/README.md

    pipenv run ytmusicapi oauth
    ```

+3. When prompted, sign in with the Google account tied to your YouTube Music subscription and allow the requested `https://www.googleapis.com/auth/youtube` scope.
+This "Manage your YouTube account" permission lets the importer create and modify playlists on your behalf.
-3. After you complete the prompts, the CLI stores an `oauth.json` file in the current directory.
+4. After you complete the prompts, the CLI stores an `oauth.json` file in the current directory (or prints the path if it already exists).
-4. Set `YTMUSIC_OAUTH_FILE` in your `.env` file to the full path of that `oauth.json` file.
+5. Set `YTMUSIC_OAUTH_FILE` in your `.env` file to the full path of that `oauth.json` file.

 #### Option B: Manual headers

 If you prefer the legacy method, follow the "Manual authentication" instructions in the docs to export request headers from <https://music.youtube.com>.
-Copy the resulting JSON (containing your cookies and user agent) into the `YTMUSIC_COOKIE` entry in `.env`.
+At minimum you need the `Authorization`, `Cookie`, `X-Goog-AuthUser`, `X-Goog-Visitor-Id`, and `User-Agent` headers.
+Copy the resulting JSON into the `YTMUSIC_COOKIE` entry in `.env`.

+Steps in Chrome/Edge:

+1. Visit <https://music.youtube.com> while logged into the account you want to use.
+2. Open Developer Tools (F12) and switch to the **Network** tab.
+3. Refresh the page and select any request whose path starts with `browse`.
+4. In the **Headers** panel choose **Copy** → **Copy request headers** and paste them into a text editor.
+5. Convert the headers into JSON (a single object with the header names as keys) and store them in a file.
+Paste that JSON into `YTMUSIC_COOKIE`.

 > **Security tip:** Treat the OAuth file or header JSON like credentials.
 Keep them private and regenerate them if you suspect they were exposed.